INRIM/BClient/README.md

 # BClient
-Client application for VersICaL and GIQS impedance bridges
+Client application for VersICaL and GIQS impedance bridges.

 The folder `LabWindows` contains the source code of the BClient application written in C under NI LabWindows/CVI.